The Archimedean limit of random sorting networks: The derivative distribution

 Now suppose that $c \in (\sin(-\pi t + \arcsin(a)), \sin(\pi t + \arcsin(a)))$.
 Let

 Both of these sets are non-empty.
-By Theorem \ref{T:unique-2} (iv), $M_a$ is a linearly ordered subset of the set of $\pi \sqrt{1-h^2}$-Lipschitz paths in $\Lip$ with the usual partial order on functions.
+By Theorem \ref{T:unique-2} (iv), $M_a$ is a linearly ordered subset of the set of $\pi \sqrt{1-y^2}$-Lipschitz paths in $\Lip$ with the usual partial order on functions.
 Therefore the sets $A$ and $B$ have a supremum and infimum in $\Lip$ by the Arzel\`a-Ascoli Theorem.
 By the lower semicontinuity of flux (Proposition \ref{P:lsc-E}), $\sup A$ and $\inf B$ lie in the set $M_a$.
-This implies that
+This, combined with the monotonicity from Theorem \ref{T:unique-2} (iv), implies that

 Since $A \cup B = M_a$, we either have that $k_A = k_B$, or else $k_A = -a$ and $k_B = a$.
 Since $h_{a, a} = h_{-a, a}$ by Theorem \ref{T:unique-2} (v), this implies that $h_{a, k_A}(t) = h_{a, k_B}(t) = c$, so $c \in K_{a, t}$. \end{proof}